-The Script property is likely to be the one you want to use when processing natural language; the Block property may be useful in working with the nuts and bolts of Unicode.
+The Script or Script\Extensions properties are likely to be the ones you want to use when processing natural language; the Block property may occasionally be useful in working with the nuts and bolts of Unicode.

-Block names are matched in the compound form, like $p{Block: Arrows}$ or $p{Blk=Hebrew}$.
-Unlike most other properties only a few block names have a Unicode-defined short name.
-But Perl does provide a (slight) shortcut: You can say, for example $p{In_Arrows}$ or $p{In_Hebrew}$.
+Block names are matched in the compound form, like $p{Block: Arrows}$ or $p{Blk=Hebrew}$ .
+Unlike most other properties, only a few block names have a Unicode-defined short name.
+But Perl does provide a (slight) shortcut: You can say, for example $p{In\Arrows}$ or $p{In\Hebrew}$ .
 For backwards compatibility, the In prefix may be omitted if there is no naming conflict with a script or any other property, and you can even use an Is prefix instead in those cases.
 But it is not a good idea to do this, for a couple reasons: